 Ice is a street name for the drug methamphetamine, or meth, in its “rock” or crystal form.

-Meth is a man-made stimulant drug that is commonly manufactured in illegal and clandestine laboratories and sold on the street.
-Ice is typically abused by smoking it after melting it down.
+Methamphetamine is a man-made stimulant drug that is commonly manufactured in illegal and clandestine laboratories and sold on the street.
+Ice is typically misused by smoking it after melting it down.

 What Is Ice?

 Ice is a powerful and dangerous drug that is classified as a Schedule II controlled substance by the DEA (Drug Enforcement Administration).
 Methamphetamine pills are sold under the brand name, Desoxyn, to treat attention-deficit/hyperactivity disorder (ADHD) and obesity.

 However, illicitly-made forms of meth like crystal meth and ice are illegal and not used medically.

 Typically, meth is created illegally in clandestine laboratories in either powder or “rock” form (as crystal meth, also called ice).
 Ice is produced as shiny blue-white “rocks” that often resemble glass.

 Ice is one of the more common street names for crystal meth, but it can also go by several other names, including:

 Additional street names for meth include the following: